sainnhe/tmux-fzf/README.md

 You can add a custom menu to quickly execute some commands.

 This feature is not enabled by default.
-To enable it, add something like this into `~/.tmux.conf`
+To enable it, add something like this to `~/.tmux.conf`

 ```sh
 TMUX_FZF_MENU=\